Accessibility tools

 info@audit.wales

 • This privacy notice tells you about how the Wales Audit Office (WAO) processes information about you as a current or former member of staff.
-Staff means any individual working for, or as part of, the WAO, including employees, board members, workers (including agency, casual and contracted staff), volunteers, trainees and those carrying out work experience.
+“Staff” in this notice means any individual working for, or as part of, the WAO, including employees, board members, agency and casual workers, volunteers, trainees and those carrying out work experience.

 Who we are and what we do